-Entrepreneurship teaching takes place in different locations.
-The majority of courses are conducted in classrooms at the University.
-The Summer school takes place at the Technical University of Hamburg-Harburg in regular classrooms.
-The entrepreneurship courses run in the Summer as well as in the Winter term, and follow the "traditional" slot of 90 minutes.
-Alternatively, courses are offered as "compact" seminars, with four hours every two weeks, or between four and a maximum of eight hours, on two or three consecutive days.
-Students are sometimes invited to use the classrooms for group meetings with individual timings.
+Entrepreneurship teaching takes place in different places.
+The majority of courses take place in classrooms at the university.
+The summer school takes place at the Technical University of Hamburg-Harburg in regular classrooms.
+The entrepreneurship courses take place in the summer as well as in the winter term, and follow the "traditional" slot of 90 minutes.
+Alternatively, courses are offered as "compact" seminars, with four hours each two weeks, or with four up to eight hours on two or three consecutive days.
+Students are sometimes invited to use the classrooms for group meetings with individual timing.